frankrdesilets/wildlife-connects/README.md

 ### Database

-MySQL was used as the database management system.
+MySQL was used for data persistence.
 It was interacted with primarily through Laravel’s Eloquent ORM.

 ### Cloud